 To prepare Joe Pye Weed root tea, steep 1 ounce dried and crushed root in 1 pint of boiling water for 30 minutes and drink ½ cup at a time.

-As always, any medical information is for informational purposes only.
-Always exercise caution when using any wild plants and make sure you have positively identified the plant.
+This post is for general information only, and should not replace a healthcare provider.
+Always exercise caution when using any wild plants, and make sure you have positively identified the plant.